grafana/grafana-infinity-datasource/docs/sources/references/transformations.md

 Group by results based on aggregation and dimension.

+{{< admonition type="note" >}}
-> **Note**: All these transformations are done post-processing.
-Once server responds with data, Infinity backend client manipulates the data.
-If your API supports server-side transformations, use those instead of this.
+All these transformations are done after processing.
+After the server responds with data, the Infinity backend client manipulates the data.
+If your API supports server-side transformations, use those instead.
+{{< /admonition >}}